codefellows-seattle-javascript-401d10/lab-13-14-mongo-express/lab-raziyeh/README.md

     - README.md

 ## Getting Started
-- In terminal enter : node server.js
+- In terminal enter : npm start
 - also you can run gulp
 - for run tests in terminal enter:
     - gulp  OR
-    - mocha
+    - mocha / or  npm test / DEBUG=customer* mocha

 ### Prerequisities